moritzploss/ex-patterns/docs/README.md

 Pattern matching is a way of desctructuring and inspecting data structures.
 It can be used to filter, access and compare data, all without the need for type and property checks.
-If done right, the resulting code is clean and expressive with few conditionals and little explicit branching logic.
+If done right, the resulting code is clean and expressive with little explicit branching logic.

 In JavaScript, the equal sign `=` is an *assignment operator*.
 A variable on the left side is *assigned* the value on the right side.